Bi-ICE: An Inner Interpretable Framework for Image Classification via Bi-directional Interactions between Concept and Input Embeddings: Primitives Implementation

 \section{Primitives \& Implementation}

 In this section, we present methodological strategies based on the conceptual framework~(Sec.~\ref{sec:multilevel_framework}).
-The implementation level characterizes how the primitives are implemented in the model.
+The implementation level characterizes how the primitives and operations are implemented in the model.
 Here, we present our deep-learning-based framework inspired by Shared Global Workspace~(SGW)~\citep{goyal2021coordination}.
-The SGW framework includes a working memory module that acts as an information bottleneck, facilitating interaction among specialized computing modules through shared memory~\citep{goyal2021coordination}.
-Research shows that attention-based methods~\citep{goyal2021coordination, hong2024concept} effectively implement SGW-inspired deep learning, making these submodules well suited to perform essential operations within our framework.
+This framework includes a working memory module that acts as an information bottleneck, enabling interaction among specialized computing modules via shared memory~\citep{goyal2021coordination}.
+Research shows that attention-based methods~\citep{goyal2021coordination, hong2024concept} effectively implement SGW-inspired deep learning, making these submodules well-suited for essential operations within our framework.